Lemon basil shrimp is made with fresh basil using one pan and is finished in under 30 minutes.

 - Salt and pepper to taste

-Add the shrimp and cook until they are pink about 2 to 3 minutes on each side.
+- Add the shrimp cook until the shrimp are pink about 2 to 3 minutes on each side.
+Season with salt and pepper Add basil and mix in.
 Serve with pasta, rice, or a salad.